Diverse Subset Selection via Norm-Based Sampling and Orthogonality: EXPERIMENTS

-We compare our method with other subset selection methods: Uniform at random sampling, which is known to be a strong baseline, TypiClust \cite{hacohen2022active} and ProbCover \cite{yehuda2022active}.
-We do not include other subset selection methods since many of them do not surpass the random selection baseline and others are only slightly better than random selection, as demonstrated in \cite{guo2022deepcore,hacohen2022active,chen2022making}.
+We compare our method with other subset selection methods: Uniform at random, which is a competitive baseline, TypiClust \cite{hacohen2022active} and ProbCover \cite{yehuda2022active}.
+We do not include other subset selection methods since many of them do not surpass random selection and others are only slightly better than random selection, as demonstrated in \cite{guo2022deepcore,hacohen2022active,chen2022making}.
+Other methods are tailored for larger subsets while we focus on extremely small subsets.

-We tested our method on CIFAR-10, CIFAR-100, Tiny-ImageNet, ImageNet and OrganAMNIST \cite{medmnistv2} (see \cref{sup:organ_mnist} for additional details) datasets.
+We test our method on CIFAR-10, CIFAR-100, Tiny-ImageNet, ImageNet, Yelp and OrganAMNIST \cite{medmnistv2} datasets.
 Specifically, unless otherwise specified, we utilized SimCLR \cite{chen2020simple} embeddings for CIFAR-10/100, Tiny-ImageNet and OrganAMNIST.
-For ImageNet, we utilized DINO \cite{caron2021emerging} embeddings.
+For ImageNet, we use DINO \cite{caron2021emerging} embeddings.
 We use the SimCLR implementation from \cite{vangansbeke2020scan} and train ResNet-18 with an MLP projection layer for $500$ epochs.
 Post-training, we extract the 512-dimensional features from the penultimate layer.
-Our optimization is conducted with SGD with momentum and an initial learning rate of 0.4 with a cosine scheduler.
+We train the models with SGD with momentum and an initial learning rate of 0.4 with a cosine scheduler.
 We employ a batch size of 512 and a weight decay of $10^{-4}$.
-We augment the data with random resize and crop, random horizontal flips, color jittering, and random grayscale.
-For DINO, we download the official ViT-S/16 model pre-trained on ImageNet.
+We augment the data with random resize and crop, random horizontal flips, color jittering, and random gray-scale.
+For DINO, we use ViT-S/16 model pre-trained on ImageNet.

 In frameworks (i) and (ii), we evaluated the methods with varying numbers of examples: $[b, 2b, ..., 6b]$, where $b$ represents the number of classes.
 We report the average results over 3 seeds.
-For the semi-supervised framework, (iii), we utilized $b$ labeled examples.
+We focus on extremely small subsets and we compare our method with baselines that perform well with these sizes \cite{hacohen2022active,yehuda2022active}.
+For the semi-supervised framework, (iii), we use $b$ labeled examples.